-Why would a non-scientist be interested about question of whether science has history or not and about other similar topics presented in this blog?
+Why would a non-scientist be interested in whether science has a history or not and other similar topics presented in this blog?

-I’m sure that all my readers sooner or later face this question and I’m sure that many stop reading this blog for they take it as something quite probably interesting but definitely not practical and even less important for their lives.
-Since the only intention of this blog is to enable each individual for better orientation in his environment regardless her education and profession, such misunderstandings lie hard on me.
-It might sound as a bit autistic, but one that tries to act and react in this world as sustainable as possible, has to understand the complexity of environment as a whole and each interacted element at the same time.
-Each individual takes different role from moment to moment, but that does not mean that only issues of surgery are important for surgeon or issues of communication for communication manager.
-One has to understand as much as possible all possible details from all aspects of life since they are all deeply interwoven.
-Everything is important and since we cannot know everything in principle, “everything” has to be prioritized horizontally.
+I’m sure that all my readers soon will face this question, and I’m sure that many will stop reading this blog because they consider it quite exciting but not practical and even less important for their lives.
+Since the only intention of this blog is to enable each individual for better orientation in his environment regardless of her education and profession, such misunderstandings lie hard on me.
+It might sound a bit autistic, but one that tries to act and react in this world as sustainable as possible must understand the complexity of the environment as a whole and each interacted element simultaneously.
+Each individual takes a different role from moment to moment, but that does not mean that only issues of surgery are essential for the surgeon or issues of communication for the communication manager.
+One must understand as much as possible all possible details from all aspects of life since they are all deeply interwoven.
+Everything is essential, and since we cannot know everything in principle, “everything” must be prioritized horizontally.
 Such vertical prioritization is called philosophy.
-And philosophy that is not practical philosophy (serving us to be more sustainable in living) is also not philosophy.
+And the philosophy that is not practical philosophy (serving us to be more sustainable in living) is also not philosophy.

 Ahistorical nature of science

-Although the role of science and rationality is extremely overrated from times of Enlightenment on, we cannot not to relate to most important scientific issues, values but also particular cases.
-Not for they are true by scientific definition, but for they shape important part of our meme-complex environment even if they are not true.
-Perception is reality and memetic fake is as powerful fact as memetic truth.
-One that does not relate to science is like explorer not relating to snakes in rainforest for he is interested in birds only.
-Such explorer soon finds himself dead as a consequence of snake bite.
+Although the role of science and rationality has been highly overrated from the times of Enlightenment on, we cannot not to relate to the most important scientific issues, values but also particular cases.
+Not because they are true by scientific definition, but because they shape an essential part of our meme-complex environment even if they are not true.
+Perception is reality, and memetic fake is as powerful fact as memetic truth.
+One that does not relate to science is like an explorer not regarding snakes in the rainforest, for he is interested in birds only.
+Such explorer soon finds himself dead as a consequence of a snake bite.

-If I say that science has no history that does not mean, that Galileo preceded Newton and Newton Einstein in time.
-That should be unquestionable notwithstanding theories that time is an illusion.
-What I want to say with the title of this blog is, that scientific meme-complex (a sack of all scientific ideas, concepts, theories and so on) is ahistorical.
+If I say that science has no history, that does not mean that Galileo preceded Newton and Newton Einstein in time.
+That should be unquestionable, notwithstanding theories that time is an illusion.
+With the title of this blog, I want to say that the scientific meme-complex (a sack of all scientific ideas, concepts, theories and so on) is ahistorical.

-What we sometimes see as one philosopher (who is in fact scientist as much as scientist cannot but be philosopher) opposing another and declaring himself as an advancement in comparison to previous one is in fact nothing else but multiverse of bubbling philosophical correlates.
+What we sometimes see as one philosopher (who is, in fact, a scientist as much as a scientist cannot but be a philosopher) opposing another and declaring himself as an advancement in comparison to the previous one is, in fact, nothing else but multiverse of bubbling philosophical correlates.
 What we observe on its surface as conflicting scientific phenomena, trends and individuals are nothing but emergent properties of an integral meme space as much as physical (time-space) reality emerges on multiverse boundaries.

 Let me give an example.
 This is a part of a New Scientist article (4 June 2011, Theory of everything from Michael Duff, ) :